-“My students have to come up with their own original projects, and they will use the university’s equipment to measure conductivity, salinity, dissolved oxygen, pH and water quality,” he said.
+“My students have to come up with their own original projects, and they will use the university’s equipment to measure conductivity, salinity, dissolved oxygen, pH, and water quality,” he says.

 “The hands-on activity really fosters their interest.
-Seeing it live instead of just seeing a lot of numbers on the internet, that really brings it to life,” he said.
-“By doing it themselves, the can see what it means to get the numbers, to incorporate their chemistry knowledge with their research skills, so it ends up being an interdisciplinary thing.”
+Seeing it live instead of just seeing a lot of numbers on the internet, that really brings it to life,” he explains.
+“By doing it themselves, [kids] can see what it means to get the numbers, to incorporate their chemistry knowledge with their research skills, so it ends up being an interdisciplinary thing.”

 Crosby also connects with local industry and higher education in the quest to expose students to “real-world” science.
 With companies like Kodak and Xerox as longtime local residents, the area is rich with optics and imaging science opportunities.

-Partnering with the local community college and university researchers, she has found opportunities to engage students with controllable LEDs, 3D-image projectors and other technologies that would ordinarily be out of reach.
-“They get into it at a level that is pretty amazing for lower-level students,” she said.
+Partnering with the local community college and university researchers, she has found opportunities to engage students with controllable LEDs, 3D-image projectors, and other technologies that would ordinarily be out of reach.
+“They get into it at a level that is pretty amazing for lower-level students,” she notes.

-Actually, it’s a 22×10-foot shipping container, dubbed the Curiosity Cube.
-Life science company, Millipore Sigma developed it and makes it available for free to educators.
+Actually, it’s a 22 x 10-foot shipping container, dubbed the Curiosity Cube.
+Life science company Millipore Sigma developed it and makes it available for free to educators.
 It’s a mobile lab packed with hands-on learning opportunities and staffed by experts.

 Best of all, students get to extract DNA from their own saliva.
-“If you’re a 7th Grader, you’re doing science and you’re spitting.
-So it’s just great,” she said.
+“If you’re a 7th grader, you’re doing science and you’re spitting.
+So it’s just great,” she adds.

 Most exciting to Scelsi was the chance to see her students interacting with the industry experts.
 “These are people who actually work in science, who can talk about possible career paths.
-So at age 12 or 13 these kids can start thinking: Here’s a direction I could go in my life.
-We don’t often get a chance to bring in professionals from the outside,” she said.
+So at age twelve or thirteen these kids can start thinking: here’s a direction I could go in my life.
+We don’t often get a chance to bring in professionals from the outside,” she says.